CaoTrongThang/SimpleMinecraftDDoS/README.md

 ## FAQs
 Question: Why the sofware is not working?
-  Answer: The server might doesn't use viaversion and viabackward plugin.
+  Answer: The server might doesn't use viaversion and viabackward plugin or it's a premium server.

 Question: How to ddos others?
   Answer: So basiclly you need to know their PORTs